tanvir-git/odoo-documentation/content/applications/productivity/iot/devices/footswitch.rst

 ====================

 When working, it is always better to have your two hands available.
-Using Odoo’s *IoT Box* and a footswitch will allow it.
+Using CoquiAPPs’s *IoT Box* and a footswitch will allow it.

 In fact, you will be able to go from one screen to another and perform actions by using your foot and the footswitch.
 Really convenient, it